dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 by `factory`, it proceeds to parse the following input as a factory constructor.

-*This is similar to how a statement starting with `switch` or `{` are parsed as a switch statement or a block, never as an expression statement.*
+*This is similar to how a statement starting with `switch` or `{` is parsed as a switch statement or a block, never as an expression statement.*

 *Another special exception is introduced with factory constructors in order to avoid breaking existing code:*

-A factory constructor declaration of the form `factory C(...` optionally starting with zero or more of the modifiers `const`, `augment`, or `external` where `C` is the name of the enclosing class, mixin class, enum, or extension type is treated as if `C` had been omitted.
+Consider a factory constructor declaration of the form `factory C(...` optionally starting with zero or more of the modifiers `const`, `augment`, or `external`.
+Assume that `C` is the name of the enclosing class, mixin class, enum, or extension type.
+In this situation, the declaration declares a constructor whose name is `C`.

 *Without this special rule, such a declaration would declare a constructor named `C.C`.
 With this rule it declares a constructor named `C`, which